EtienneLnr/TimeFlow/README.md

     - Recommendation: Keep other parameters the same as proposed in the appendix.
 4. Run the file using the command: $bash inr_imputation.sh (GPU usage is strongly encouraged for faster training).
 5. Once the model is trained, it will be saved in the save_models folder.
-6. To perform inference, go to the inference folder and open the "inference_forecast.sh" file.
+6. To perform inference, go to the inference folder and open the "inference_imputation.sh" file.
 7. Set the appropriate parameters used for training (dataset name, draw_ratio, epochs, version).
-8. Run the file using the command: $bash inference_imputation.sh, and the forecast MAE score will be displayed
+8. Run the file using the command: $bash inference_imputation.sh, and the imputation MAE score will be displayed

 ### Forecast experiment